 A clinical study compared people with type 2 diabetes, who were eating 50 g. of fiber daily, with people getting the recommended 24 g. of fiber daily.
 After 6 weeks, people on the higher-fiber diet had better control of blood glucose, insulin, and blood lipids.
 In another clinical study, a group of men with type 2 diabetes, who took psyllium twice daily, lowered blood glucose and lipid values compared to a control group taking a placebo.

 Clinical studies and human case reports suggest that soluble fiber (such as psyllium, pectin, and guar gum) may make you feel more satisfied, so you eat less and lose weight.
 Research also suggests that high intakes of dietary fiber may help prevent weight gain in the waist circumference.

 Eating more high-fiber foods (such as oatmeal, oat bran, psyllium, and legumes) may help lower heart disease risk.

-There are conflicting results from studies examining whether a high fiber diet can help prevent colon cancer.
+There are conflicting results from studies examining whether a high-fiber diet can help prevent colon cancer.
 Some studies suggest fiber protects against the development of colorectal cancer.
 But most large, well-designed clinical studies show only a small association between how much fiber people eat and their risk of colorectal cancer.
 In addition, fiber does not seem to protect against the recurrence of colorectal cancer in people who have already been treated for the condition.

 Other types of cancer

 Preliminary clinical evidence suggests that a diet high in fiber (in conjunction with lifestyle changes and conventional medication) may help protect against certain types of cancer such as prostate, breast, and uterine.
 More research is needed.

 Preliminary evidence suggest that high dietary fiber intake is associated with reduced inflammation and a lower risk of death.
 These associations are more pronounced among people who have kidney disease.